Celebrating the harvest since 1972

 An Apple Festival Steering Committee was formed in 1982, and in 1984, the Lincoln County Apple Festival formally incorporated as a non-profit.

-In 2014, Cooperative Extension broke from the Apple Festival but continues to be an integral part of the festivities continuing their tradition of selling their popular homemade fried pies and whole apple pies, sponsoring an apple recipe contest, and coordinating a farmer’s market on West Main Street featuring local farmers.
+In 2014, Cooperative Extension stopped administrating the Apple Festival but continues to be an integral part of the festivities continuing their tradition of selling their popular homemade fried pies and whole apple pies, sponsoring an apple recipe contest, and sponsoring Ag City, a vibrant section of the Apple Festival with displays featuring Lincoln County’s agricultural heritage yesterday and today.

 Today’s Lincoln County Apple Festival is the product of a volunteer board of directors dedicated to the original concept: celebration all that Lincoln County and the region has to offer in a safe, family-friendly atmosphere.
 The Festival features five local apple growers, a full-block farmer’s market, local talent on three stages, foods that include whole apple pies, kid’s activities, and more than 200 vendors with crafts and exhibits to delight all ages.